sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .attr('cy', function(dataValue) { return dataValue.y; });
 ```

 Positioning the edges relies on a similar strategy.
 We want to set the endpoints of the lines to the centers of the corresponding nodes.
 Those endpoints are the `x1,y1` and `x2,y2` attributes of the `<line>` elements.
 Here's the code to set those attributes.
-As is conventional with D3.js, the parameter `d` is the data value.
+As is conventional with <span class="smcp">D3</span>.js, the parameter `d` is the data value.

 ``` {.javascript .numberLines}
 edgeSelection